Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-13/_posts/2002-01-03-phaser-part6.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TDep632M70M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The nice part about Phaser is that it gives us collision built-in.
+The beautiful part about Phaser is that it gives us a built-in collision system.
 Remember how we had to deal with it ourselves?
-This library handles the collisions with one simple statement.
+This library handles the collisions with a straightforward statement.
 Nice eh?

 ```html
 <!doctype html>